cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 does not have this restriction.
 In the context of IrishGen, this means that not all individuals will have all predicates.
 What this means is that a URL may or may not have any predicate.
-When a user writes a query with a predicate, that prediate must exist for the match to be made.
+When a user writes a query with a predicate, that predicate must exist for the match to be made.
 What if the user did not know in advance?
 SPARQL has a solution for this through the [`optional`](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#optionals)